garrandall/popular-music-data/tracks/lost-in-emotion-lisa-lisa-and-cult-jam.md

 That I might be getting
 My dreams have yet begun, oh, baby
 Am I a fool 'cause I don't know just how you feel
-And this love for you, oh I can't conceal, oh I'm...
+And this love for you, oh I can't conceal, oh I'm

 I'm lost in emotion